-&lt;sup>20 Regulation (EU) 2021/819 of the European Parliament and of the Council of 20 May 2021 on the European Institute of Innovation and Technology, OJ L 189, 28.5.2021, p.
+&lt;sup>31 Regulation (EU) 2021/819 of the European Parliament and of the Council of 20 May 2021 on the European Institute of Innovation and Technology, OJ L 189, 28.5.2021, p.
 61-90

-- education and training activities in particular at masters and doctoral level, as well as professional training courses, in areas with the potential to meet future European socioeconomic and socio-ecological needs and which expand the Union's talent base, promote the development of innovation-related skills, the improvement of managerial and entrepreneurial skills and the mobility of researchers and students, and foster knowledge-sharing, mentoring and networking among the recipients of EIT education and training activities, including those that are EIT-labelled; - actions as part of the pilot on supporting HEIs to better integrate into innovation value chains and ecosystems and bringing them together with other key innovation players from the knowledge triangle and thereby improve their innovation and entrepreneurial capacity; - outreach activities and the dissemination of best practices in the field of innovation with a focus on development of cooperation between higher education, research and business, including the service and financial sectors, and, where relevant, public and third sector organizations; - RIS activities, fully integrated into the KICs multiannual strategy and linked to the relevant Smart Specialisation Strategies in order to strengthen the innovation capacity and to develop sustainable innovation ecosystems with a view to decreasing the disparities and divide in innovation performance across the Union; - seeking synergies and complementarities between KIC activities and existing European, national and regional programmes, in particular the EIC, other European Partnerships and Missions under Horizon Europe, where appropriate; - mobilising funds from public and private sources.
+- actions as part of the pilot on supporting HEIs to better integrate into innovation value chains and ecosystems and bringing them together with other key innovation players from the knowledge triangle and thereby improve their innovation and entrepreneurial capacity; - outreach activities and the dissemination of best practices in the field of innovation with a focus on development of cooperation between higher education, research and business, including the service and financial sectors, and, where relevant, public and third sector organizations; - RIS activities, fully integrated into the KICs multiannual strategy and linked to the relevant Smart Specialisation Strategies in order to strengthen the innovation capacity and to develop sustainable innovation ecosystems with a view to decreasing the disparities and divide in innovation performance across the Union; - seeking synergies and complementarities between KIC activities and existing European, national and regional programmes, in particular the EIC, other European Partnerships and Missions under Horizon Europe, where appropriate; - mobilising funds from public and private sources.
 KICs shall in particular seek to raise an increasing proportion of their budget from private sources and from income generated by their own activities; - providing on request information on research and innovation outputs and results, and related intellectual property rights, developed under the KICs activities and on the relevant inventors.